awhdesmond/fasthttp/README.md

 * Supports Conditional GETs (If-Modified-Since)
 * C++ Functors callback programming pattern.
 * In-memory file manager with cache to speed up reads of the same file.
-* Specify server configuration in a .yml file
+* Specify server configuration in a .yaml file

 ### Getting Started
 The repository contains a `Vagrantfile` that provisions an `Ubuntu 14.04` VM to help with setting up of the dev environment.
 In order to utilise the `Vagrantfile`, make sure Vagrant is installed on the local machine.
 Vagrant also requires a VM provider - a common option is VirtualBox- to be installed.

+The `main.cpp` file contains an example program that make use of the __fasthttp__ HTTP server.

 ```sh
 git clone https://github.com/awhdesmond/fasthttp.git